microsoft/wopi-validator-core/README.md

 Note the `--`; parameters after the `--` will be passed to the validator itself

+**Tip:** Depending on your network configuration, you may also need to use the `--add-host` parameter to ensure the docker image can resolve your WOPI host domain name.
+Arguments to the `--add-host` parameter are of the form `host:IP`.

 ## Building the project

 The project can be built in Visual Studio 2017, Visual Studio Code, or using `dotnet build`: